Frequently Asked Questions

 2. Do you accept applications from non-local students from the Chinese mainland?

-Most of our mainland students are admitted on the basis of their results in the current year Joint Entrance Examinations.
-If you hold international qualifications, you will only be further considered if you attain, or have the potential to attain, outstanding results, such as 90% in your high school study, a total of 40 points or above in IB, or Grade A* in 3 AL subjects or equivalent.
+Majority of our mainland students are admitted on the basis of their results in the current year Chinese Mainland Joint Entrance Examinations.
+If you hold other international qualifications, you will only be further considered if you attain, or have the potential to attain, good academic results.

 3. Can I apply for re-admission if I have withdrawn from a programme of study at PolyU in the previous academic year?